 - Blade changing mechanism.
 This is a design feature that has little bearing on the performance of the razor.
 Some have a two or even three piece mechanism whereby the top of the head screws off in order to change blades.
-Others employ a twist or butterfly design to open the head for blade replacement.
+Others employ a twist or butterfly design to open the head for blade hairfree1-20nt.
 It will come down to a personal preference or other features of the razor although the screw top design might be slightly more durable in the long run as there are less moving parts.

 - Budget.
 The best safety razor does not necessarily have to be cost more than the others.
 I have tried the full range of safety razors from the really reasonable to the more expensive.
 I realized that you can get a good razor without breaking the bank and there are some great options across the pricing spectrum.
 Much of what you pay for on the more expensive models are nice to have features or finishes that are great but not necessary for a good close shave.